-|Preschoolers are known for their curiosity.
-So many of the things surrounding them constitute brand new experiences while their own capacity to take in and process the world is constantly being updated!
-Because of this, around 3 or 4 years of age, you’ll probably notice that your daughter is suddenly very invested in knowing how things work.
-Since she relies on trusted and loved people to help her figure out the world’s mysteries, at this developmental stage your child will be asking lots and lots of questions, from the mundane and seemingly simple, to literally rocket science.
+Because of this, at around 3 or 4 years of age, you’ll probably notice that your child is suddenly very invested in knowing how things work.
+Since they rely on trusted and loved people to help her figure out the world’s mysteries, at this developmental stage your child will be asking lots and lots of questions, from the mundane and seemingly simple, to literally rocket science.

 Here are some tips on how to encourage your child’s reasoning and curiosity skills: